-I would like to start by placing on record my thanks to Charlie Cornish, who led the business for 13 years.
+I would like to start by placing on record my thanks to Charlie Cornish, who led the business for 13 years and has now moved into the role of Group Chair.

 Under his leadership, MAG achieved significant growth - both organically and through the acquisition of London Stansted - and expanded into new international territories, as well as developing an industry-leading CSR programme.